 Lastly, don’t forget about hidden fees when comparing Comcast and DISH channel packages.
 Xfinity tacks extra charges onto the advertised price (e.g. activation, installation, HD service, and local channels), while DISH absorbs these costs and doesn’t pad the package price to make up for it.

-All offers require credit qualification and 24-month commitment and early termination fee with eAutopay.
-Offer ends 07/14/21.
-Call for details.
+3-year price guarantee requires credit qualification and 2-year commitment and covers core programming, local networks, and equipment.
 Prices include Hopper Duo for qualifying customers.
 Hopper, Hopper w/Sling or Hopper 3 $5/mo. more.
 Upfront fees may apply based on credit qualification.
-RSN Surcharge up to $3/mo. applies to AT120+ and higher packages and varies based on location

-*After 3 mos. you will be billed $30/mo unless you call to cancel.
+*After 3 mos. you will be billed $20/mo unless you call to cancel.

 Against virtually any other pay-TV provider, DISH holds up as the clear leader in technology.
 Xfinity and DISH technology differ mostly in how much their DVRs cost and what you can do with them.